ckenaston/ckenaston.github.io/pages/cv.md

 Black Fire: The Struggle for Social Justice and Racial Equality at the University of Virginia, Spring 2019

-#### Guest Lecturer

-“Religion and Nationalism,” Religion and American Popular Culture, March 8, 2021

-#### Graduate Assistant for UVA Summer Transition Program

-Graduate Assistant Hour, Summer 2019

-#### Content Tutor for UVA Athletics Department

-Introduction to American Studies, Summer 2018

 #### Professional Development

+Participant, Social Justice and the Curriculum, Digital Pedagogy Lab, Summer 2021

 Facilitator, “Teaching as a Graduate Student,” Fall 2020

 c3Design, Center for Teaching and Learning, Summer 2020

-Tomorrow’s Professor Today,” Center for Teaching and Learning, 2019-2020
+Tomorrow’s Professor Today,” Center for Teaching and Learning, 2019-2021

 ### Central Methodist University, Fayette, MO